 New Zealand is a fantastic destination for families.
-With endless variety on offer, kids of all ages will love exploring.
+With an endless variety of family activities in New Zealand on offer, kids of all ages will love exploring.

 When planning your family holiday, these are a few fun family activities in New Zealand you might want to include.